caojohnny/molarmass/README.md

 Executable jar will be located in `./target`

+You may also download the jar from [here](https://github.com/AgentTroll/molarmass/releases/tag/1.0-SNAPSHOT).

 ## Use

 Simple CLI interface.
 Begin the program, type in chemical formula.
 The